graphql/graphql-spec/spec/Section 3 -- Type System.md

 arguments are defined as a list of all possible argument names and their expected input types.

+All arguments defined within a field must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.

 For example, a `Person` type with a `picture` field could accept an argument to determine what size of an image to return.